guitarvydas/guitarvydas.github.io/_posts/2021-10-02-Free Your Mind.md

 # Async vs. Sync

-Trying to program computers using synchronous methods is a tactic.
+Trying to program computers using synchronous methods is a *tactic*.

 Over-using the synchronous tactic will cause accidental complexity, for example callback-hell, etc.